Located in: Bulgaria

 To be accepted into the university, you must pass the following exams:

-The early application deadline is mid-July, and the late application deadline is 1st September.
-Students must apply much earlier so that we can create a strong application file and get them ready for the entrance exam.
+Students must apply early so that we can create a strong application file and get them ready for the entrance exam.

 The competition to get accepted at Trakia Medical University is fierce and navigating the application process may seem close to impossible to handle alone.
 The university has a long list of application requirements and legal intricacies that need to be fulfilled, such as the submission of specific documents that need to be translated, notarised, and legalised.
 Failure to fulfil these will lead to your application getting rejected.
 That's where we come in - we have best the admissions teams in Europe and we can guarantee that all legal work is carried out correctly.
 Additionally, we maintain a good relationship with Trakia Medical University and we possess in-depth knowledge for the entirety of the application process and entrance exam.
 We will handle your application from start to finish and we will make sure that you have an S-tier submission that will get you accepted at this prestigious medical school.
 Additionally, we will ensure that you are better prepared than anyone for the difficult entrance exam by providing you with amazing test materials, which will let you conquer it easily.
 With Medlink Students, you can bypass the stress of applying abroad, freeing you to focus on the entry examination.